Skip to content

 self._date_column_names = [

-x.name.upper() for x in self.cohort.outcomes + self.right_censor_phenotypes
+x.name.upper() for x in self._outcomes + self.right_censor_phenotypes

 ]